Reaching Children and Families in Need on a Daily Basis

 In Their Lives And The Lives Of Their Children

-Dr. Tsoubris and his team face a tremendous challenge that they hope to overcome, which is opening the eyes of parents to the role stress plays in their lives and lives of their children.
+Astor’s Counseling team faces a tremendous challenge that they hope to overcome, which is opening the eyes of parents to the role stress plays in their lives and lives of their children.
 Astor Counseling Centers provide services to a child in crisis in hopes of eliminating the need for the family to go to the emergency room or urgent care center.

 Astor Counseling Services Centers are in place for families to utilize with ease.
 Walk-in hours for first-time clients are from 9:00 A.M. until 2:00 P.M.
 This open access allows staff members to respond rapidly to clients while allowing the clinicians to spend more face-to-face time counseling.